Welcome to the Web Page of the

 Thursday, July 20, 2017

 4:00 PM to 8:00 PM

-4. There is a drive-through carryout line for the Chicken Broil.
+1. There is a drive-through carryout line for the Chicken Broil.
 The entrance is on Duncan St. at Hibbard St., with service on Wolverine St. next to Alumni Field.
 See the drive-through map here.
 We have added a second carry-out dinner production line this year to improve traffic flow.